bartveneman/bartveneman.github.io/_posts/2017-02-28-codepen-based-pattern-library.md

 Today I was working on a side project that could benefit from a little blog on the side.
-The project itself is a Rails application, but the blog will run on a subdomain as a Jekyll&hyphen;based blog.
+The project itself is a Rails application, but the blog will run on a subdomain as a Jekyll&#45;based blog.
 For brand consistency I would like both applications to share the same base CSS.
 While working on different components in CodePen, I found myself using other [Pens as resources](https://blog.codepen.io/documentation/editor/adding-external-resources/#other-pens)